-Boston is actually over 200 miles from New York, and takes around 4 hours by car to get there.
-As for visiting, tours from New York leave very early in the morning to account for this.
+Boston is over 320 kilometers (200 miles) from New York, and it takes about 4 hours by car to get there.
+As for the tours, they leave quite early from New York to get to Boston at a good time.

-Boston's rich-history makes it one of the most sought after destinations to visit.
-Sights include the Museum of Fine Arts, Boston Public Garden, Fenway Park and the Boston Tea Party ships.
+Boston's interesting history makes it one of the most visited destinations in the United States.
+Places of interest include the Museum of Fine Arts, the Boston Public Garden, Fenway Park and the Boston Tea Party boats.

-Some of the typical dishes of Boston include Clam chowder, lobster rolls, baked beans and Boston cream pie.
+Some of Boston's signature dishes include clam chowder, lobster rolls, baked beans and cream pie.